mauer/xmidictrl/docs/inbound_mapping_encoder.md

 ## Encoder Mode

 The plugin supports two encoder modes: *relative* and *range*.
-If your MIDI device sends a velocity between 0 and 127 when encoders are turned you have to select *range*.
+If your MIDI device sends a data 2 between 0 and 127 when encoders are turned you have to select *range*.
 Relative mode is the preferred settings as it sends different values in relation to the speed the encoder was turned.
 However, not all MIDI devices support this mode.